 Dr. David Lifka specializes in chiropractic and practices in Aurora, IL.
 Dr. Lifka has a 5.0 out of 5 star average patient rating.
 He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

-Dr. Collin Dolan is a chiropractor in Aurora, IL.
-Patient ratings for Dr. Dolan average 5.0 stars out of 5.
-Dr. Dolan takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Jack Martin's specialty is chiropractic.
+Dr. Martin's patients gave him an average rating of 4.5 out of 5 stars.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.